 Receive alerts when this company posts new jobs.

-Tenure Track Assistant Professor of Meteorology (Daytona Beach Campus)
+Tenure-Track Assistant Professor, Department of Mechanical Engineering (Daytona Beach Campus)

 at Embry-Riddle Aeronautical University

 The Department ofMechanical Engineering at Embry-Riddle Aeronautical University in Daytona Beach, Florida invites applications andnominations for multiple tenure-track faculty positions.
 Since its founding in2003, the Department has undergone remarkable growth in size and has gainednational recognition for its focus on experiential learning and its innovativedisciplinary tracks in high-performance vehicles, robotics, energy, and biomedicalengineering.
 Candidates with interest and focus on robotics & autonomoussystems or biomedical systems are encouraged to apply.